spacetelescope/roman_tools/README.md

 # Nancy Grace Roman Space Telescope (Roman) Simulation Tools

 The Roman team at STScI has developed an exposure time calculator, a PSF model, and an image simulator for the science community to plan how they will use Roman.
-These tools are available separately as the Pandeia exposure time calculator engine, the WebbPSF point spread function modeling package, and the Space Telescope Image Product Simulator (STIPS).
+These tools are available separately as the Pandeia Exposure Time Calculator engine, the WebbPSF point spread function modeling package, and the Space Telescope Image Product Simulator (STIPS).
 Comprehensive setup documentation for local installation as well as tutorials for Pandeia and WebbPSF are provided here.
 STIPS is available at https://github.com/spacetelescope/STScI-STIPS.
 High level overviews of the functionality of the tools are available on [STScI's Roman website](https://www.stsci.edu/roman/science-planning-toolbox).

 Would you like to [launch the tools in a temporary environment in the cloud](#Play-with-the-tools-in-a-temporary-environment-in-the-cloud) or [install the simulation tools locally](#install-the-simulation-tools-locally)?